What is Auditory Processing and How Can I Strengthen This Skill?

 - Auditory discrimination: the ability to distinguish between sounds that are similar but are distinct.

-- Auditory closure: the ability to understand words when some sounds or phonemes are missing.
+- Auditory closure: the ability to understand words when some sounds, or phonemes, are missing.

 - Auditory figure-ground: the ability to focus on specific sounds in noisy environments.